 Other tips on quickening your startup and shutdown:

-Ø Finally, if you still find your machine to be slow, then reformat the hard drive and get a new, clean installation.
+- Finally, if you still find your machine to be slow, then reformat the hard drive and/or get a new, clean SSD hard drive.
+SSDs (Solid State Drives can make a whole world of difference to your computer speed).